 The AIA Tennessee government relations committee and staff work throughout the year to protect the profession and advocate on behalf of Tennessee architects.
 The first session of the 111th General Assembly will convene at Noon/central on Tuesday, January 8, 2019.

 The Board of Directors is currently reviewing and determining AIA TN’s 2019 Legislative Priorities.

 In January, AIA TN’s Government Relations Committee will begin holding monthly conference calls to discuss legislation that had the potential to threaten public safety, the practice of architecture and architects in general.

 Listed below are highlights from AIA TN’s 2018 Priority Bills.
-As bills are filed, we will post priority legislation.
-Contact Ashley Cates at email@example.com if you would like to have more information.
+Contact Ashley Cates at firstname.lastname@example.org if you have questions and/or would like additional information.

 Major State Legislation Impacting the Profession

 View President Reagan’s speech about the Federal Historic Tax Credit.

 Position: AIA Tennessee supports historic preservation tax credits.
 State historic rehabilitation would benefit Tennessee’s main street and downtown communities in towns throughout the state – both rural and urban.